 Graduate Degrees in Neurology: Program Information

 Qualified students interested in post-doctoral study of neurology and who already hold a medical degree might consider applying to a fellowship program.
 Fellowship programs are usually undertaken after the completion of a medical residency program.
-Neurologists must also pass a nationally standardized examination.
+Get additional information on prerequisites, certification and career data.

 Fellows spend the majority of their time working closely with other physicians and peers in a professional laboratory environment while conducting research studies.
 Students are expected to accompany physicians on rounds and master medical technologies used in diagnostic testing and research.